Whiteside, Queensland: Geography

 Whiteside is 26 km from Brisbane CBD.
 Brisbane–Woodford Road (Dayboro Road) runs along the north-eastern boundary.

+The southern and western parts of the locality are now part of Lake Samsonvale, impoundment of the North Pine Dam, as the locality boundaries were not changed after the innundation.
+The south-western part of Whiteside was known as Harrison's Pocket, but almost all of that land is now underwater.

 History

 The European history of the area began 1843, when Captain Francis Henry (Frank) Griffin (ca. 1813-1881) became the first free settler to occupy the land.
 A short time later, Frank was joined by his brothers John and William.
 In 1845 they were joined by the mother Jane and father Gearbe who was the controlling partner in the property.
 The run taken up by the Griffins for raising both cattle and sheep, which was named Whiteside, was an extensive portion of 28 square miles of land on the north bank of the North Pine River stretching from the sea coast as far west as Terror's Creek (now Dayboro) and northwards nearly as far as the Caboolture River.

 Circa April 1847, it was alleged that servants at the Whiteside sheep station of Captain Francis Griffin mixed flour laced with arsenic and left in a hut with the expectation that Aboriginal people "would visit the hut and make use of the mixture".
 The act was reportedly in revenge for an aboriginal attack on a hutkeeper, who had been blinded by a blow to the head with a waddy.
 The servants denied mixing the flour with arsenic, claiming that both were separately kept in the hut and that the Aboriginal people must have combined them.